 All students will be required to achieve a standard score of 90 on each COMAT exam in order to successfully complete the clinical rotations listed above.
+Even though the COMAT is required, the departments do not currently utilize the score as a grade component.
 COMAT exams will be scheduled on the final day of each third year rotation, and will be proctored by an OSU-COM employee.

-Students who do not achieve a standard score of 90 on their first attempt on an individual COMAT will be required to meet with the course coordinator in order to create a remediation plan.
-Students will then be allowed to retake the COMAT exam on a pre-determined date.
-Students who do not achieve a standard score of 90 on their second attempt on an individual COMAT will be referred to the Academic Standards Committee, prior to scheduling another retake.
+Students that are unable to achieve a standard score of 90 on their first attempt will be required to meet with the course coordinator in order to get a remediation plan in place.
+Individual students that continue to struggle with one or more COMATs will be referred to Dr. Jana Baker and/or the Academic Standards Committee.